 A zoology graduate, Charlotte gained a passion for wildlife conservation after volunteering on conservation projects in both Namibia and the UK.
 She joined WLT in July 2009 on a sixth-month internship and then worked for nearly two years as Web Content and Information Officer before joining the programmes team.
 Charlotte is the primary contact for the Trust’s Central & South American Programme Partners and coordinates programmes within this geographical focus.
 Charlotte also manages WLT’s only project in the UK – Kites Hill.

-Conservation Programmes Assistant
+Conservation Programmes Officer